Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

 - Foreshadowing is a literary technique writers use to hint at something that will happen later in the story.
 Can you find any examples of foreshadowing in Tasty Freckles?
 Please explain how this evolves over the course of the novel.

-- The journal entry at the beginning of this chapter introduces us to Mama for the first time.
+- The journal entry at the beginning of this chapter introduces Mama for the first time.
 What does it say about her when she reacts to Galen and Rain’s muddy state by hugging them?
 What does it say about her that the two friends are still in trouble for going into the construction site?

 - Rain writes: “Lately, my brother had seemed like a different guy.
 In the past couple of months, he’d gotten a Jayhawk tattoo on his shoulder and then gone corporate.”
 What do you think was responsible for Fynn’s makeover?